anno-mods/FileDBReader/README.md

 - an .a7tinfo file that is in filedb compression.

 # Future plans
+- FileDB Serialization library (coming soon! )

+also on the list:
 - full support for zlib compressed files
 - automated conversion routines
 - support for rda archives (maybe)